ABOUT

 Artist Statement

-My relationship to the natural environment began as a kid building forts and clambering through the woods.
-This led me to spend eight summers working as a wildland firefighter.
-Now I spend most of my time observing nature from my bike or a pair of skis.
+My curiosity for the natural environment began as a kid, building forts and clambering through the woods, which led me to spend eight summers working as a wildland firefighter.
+Now I spend most of my time observing nature from my garden, on a bike or a pair of skis; through these experiences in nature, I continue to find both satisfaction and unpredictability.

-By studying, recombining and distressing these images and materials, I remain in appreciation of nature’s beauty while also communicating a sense of apprehension and anxiety.
+Through this process of studying, layering, and reflecting, I remain in appreciation of the beauty around me while expressing a sense of apprehension and uncertainty.

 .